hegdedisha16/Demostrate_project_deployment/README.md

-# Demostrate_project_deployment
+# EDA_Titanic_Dataset
-This repository contains EDA on sales dataset
-Author - Disha H
+This repository contains EDA on the Titanic dataset Author - Disha Hegde